Foreword

 CLUSTER C — Governance, Risk & Compliance (Summary)

 Cluster C overlaps significantly with Part III (the Compliance Layer) below.
 The roles described here are the ones that overlap most with general AI workforce concerns.
-Deeper compliance-specific roles are described in Part III.
+Deeper compliance-specific roles are described in Part III, with explicit EU AI Act Annex III and ISO 42001 mappings added in v0.4.

 C1.
 AI Audit & Conformity Lead 🟡